codyaverett/memento/personal/books/Make It Stick.md

 ## Claims made in the book

-We are poor judges of when we are learning well and when we're not.
+- We are poor judges of when we are learning well and when we're not.
-Rereading text is one of the least productive learning methods Retrieval practice -
+- Rereading text is one of the least productive learning methods
+- Periodic practice arrests forgetting, strengthens retrieval routes, and is essential for hanging onto the knowledge you want to gain.